 Summer’s best foods tend to be tasty by nature, allowing the ingredients to speak for themselves, and this chowder is no different.
 The icing on the cake are pan croutons, simply made with a few slices of sourdough bread.
-They create a delicate crunch and satisfying contrast to my sturdy soup.
-I love to ladle my chowdah into mugs, so I can carry it easily to an outdoor table.
+They create a delicate crunch and satisfying contrast to my chunky soup.
+I love to ladle my chowder into mugs, so I can carry it easily to an outdoor table.
 Using up what you have in your refrigerator is always a good thing.

 4 large scallions or 1 small white onion + more for topping

 1 bell pepper, any color

 1 cup corn fresh or frozen

 1 tablespoon all-purpose flour, or gluten-free flour

 2 cups chicken broth

 2 slices sourdough bread